subhamtiwari/Inventory-Managment/README.md

 This project proposal aims to address Sears' inventory management challenges with a comprehensive solution, providing a realistic backdrop and leveraging technology to enhance operational efficiency.

+This code is a Python script for an inventory management tool using the Tkinter library for the graphical user interface (GUI).
+The tool allows users to log in, access the main menu, and perform various inventory-related tasks.

+The main window of the tool is a login screen where users can enter their email and password.
+The login function checks the provided credentials against the database using the connection function.
+If the login is successful, the main menu window is displayed.

+The main menu window contains buttons for accessing different parts of the inventory management tool, such as the inventory, customer orders, vendors, and password update functions.
+The open_main_menu function creates and displays the main menu window, while the open_inventory, customer_order_clicked, vendor_clicked, and update_password_clicked functions are placeholders for the actual functionality of these buttons.

+The hide_main_menu and sign_out functions allow users to hide the main menu window and sign out of the tool, respectively.
+The email_entry and password_entry variables are used to store the user's email and password input, while the custom_font variable is used to set a custom font for the GUI.

+Overall, this code provides a basic structure for an inventory management tool with a GUI, but the actual functionality of the tool would need to be implemented in the placeholder functions.